-In economics, gross means before deductions (brutto), e.g. Gross Domestic Product (GDP) refers to the total market value of all final goods and services produced within a country in a given period of time (usually a calendar year).
-Net Domestic Product (NDP) refers to the Gross Domestic Product (GDP) minus depreciation on a country's Capital (economics) goods.
-(The NDP is thus, in effect, an estimate of how much the country has to spend to maintain the current GDP.)
+In economics, "gross" means before deductions, e.g., Gross Domestic Product (GDP) refers to the total market value of all final goods and services produced within a country, in a given period of time, usually a calendar year.
+Net Domestic Product (NDP) refers to the Gross Domestic Product (GDP), minus depreciation on a country's capital (economic) goods.
+(The NDP is thus, in effect, an estimate of how much the country has to spend to maintain its current GDP.)

 Gross vs. Net in Accounting

 In accounting, gross profit, gross income, or gross operating profit all refers to the difference between revenue and the expense of providing a service or manufacturing a product, prior to deducting overheads, payroll costs, taxes, and payments on interest.
 Net profit, on the other hand, is the gross profit, minus overheads and interest payments and plus one-off items for a certain period of time.

 In the UK, the VAT (a "value added tax" that is a sales tax) is only included in a "gross" amount; the "net" amount is calculated before tax.